-Responsibility for implementation of Ottawa's urban forestry program is primarily shared between two municipal departments - Planning and Growth Management Department, and Public Works - although several other departments also significantly influence the city's existing and future urban forest.
+Responsibility for implementation of Ottawa's urban forestry program is primarily shared between two municipal departments - Planning, Infrastructure and Economic Development and Public Works and Environmental Services - although several other departments also significantly influence the city's existing and future urban forest.

-The Planning and Growth Management Department focuses on the development, review and implementation of the City's policies and plans (specifically the Official Plan and Zoning By-law, and other related plans and strategies), including all aspects of these planning documents that relate to trees.
-This department also develops policies and undertakes: development application review, community design planning (including planning for parks, natural systems and open spaces), and transportation planning (including Complete Streets which incorporate street trees).
-Activities specifically related to planning the urban forest are undertaken within two units of this department:
+The Planning, Infrastructure and Economic Development Department focuses on the development, review and implementation of the City's policies and plans (specifically the Official Plan and Zoning By-law, and other related plans and strategies), including all aspects of these planning documents that relate to trees.
+This department also develops policies and undertakes development application review, community design planning (including planning for parks, natural systems and open spaces), and transportation planning (including Complete Streets, which incorporate street trees).
+Activities specifically related to planning the urban forest are undertaken within three areas of this department:

-- Land Use and Natural Systems: Foresters in the Land Use and Natural Systems Unit are responsible for developing and ensuring conformance with the City's urban forest policies and by-laws in the urban area.
-They specifically review Tree Conservation Reports (TCR) and related Environmental Impact Statements (EIS) submitted with all Site Plan and Plan of Subdivision applications within the urban area and implement the component of the Urban Tree Conservation By-law (UTCB) (2009-200) that applies to properties one hectare or larger, including review of the supporting TCRs. - Development Review Services: Environmental Planners in the Development Review Services Unit review development proposals across the city, including the review and approval of Environmental Impact Statements (EIS), screening for conformity with Ottawa's natural heritage system (NHS), and other vegetation-related policies in the Official Plan and approved sub-watershed studies.
+- Natural Systems and Environmental Protection unit: Foresters in Natural Systems and Environmental Protection (also referred to as "Foresters in Planning") are responsible for developing and ensuring conformance with the City's urban forest policies and by-laws in the urban area.
+They review Tree Conservation Reports (TCR) and related Environmental Impact Statements (EIS) submitted with all Site Plan and Plan of Subdivision applications within the urban area and implement the component of the Urban Tree Conservation By-law (UTCB) (2009-200) that applies to properties greater than one hectare, including review of the supporting TCRs. - Development Review Services: Environmental Planners in the Development Review Services unit review development proposals across the city, including the review and approval of Environmental Impact Statements (EIS), screening for conformity with Ottawa's natural heritage system (NHS), and other vegetation-related policies in the Official Plan and approved sub-watershed studies.
 Park Planners in this unit review park plans for new communities, including making decisions regarding existing trees in future park blocks and the integration of new trees in these public spaces.